boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 </tr>
 </table>

-> **NOTE:** To customize the `createDashboardCategory()` in the dashboard designer using the web application, please refer to the details provided [here](/faq/how-to-create-own-publish-dialog-for-designer-embedding/).
+> **NOTE:** To customize the `createDashboardCategory()` in the dashboard designer using the web application, please refer to the details provided [this documentation](/faq/how-to-create-own-publish-dialog-for-designer-embedding/).

 ### getDashboardCategories()